 Permission can be given for short periods of time to allow students into faculty/staff areas to drop off or pick up large items.
-But you need to get a loading permit in advance from either the Visitor Center, one of the Parking Booths, or the Public Safety Building.
-Don’t take the chance thinking you’ll only be a few minutes.
+But you need to get a loading permit in advance from either the Visitor Center, one of the Parking Booths, or the Parking & Transportation Services building on S. Stadium Dr. Don’t take the chance thinking you’ll only be a few minutes.
 The couple of minutes spent getting the permit are better than the ticket or tow that you may receive.

 Are there enough spaces?

 There are enough spaces on campus for the amount of students, staff, faculty and visitors we have daily at LSU.
 The problem is that we are so large that we cannot get them as close as everyone wants them to be.